Life is Strange: Reunion vs Mixtape

 Pick Life is Strange: Reunion if

-- You've played LiS1 and want closure for Max and Chloe.
+- You played LiS1 and Before the Storm and need closure for Max and Chloe.

 Pick Mixtape if